 35. DIY recipes

 Cooking can be daunting for some, but these quick DIY videos make it easy to follow along.
 Add text with each ingredient, plus background narration or music (or both).
-You can speed up the video or keep as is.
+You can speed up the video or keep as is — all super easy with our mobile or web-based video editor.
 Either way, short and sweet is the way to go.

 How to make quality YouTube content